porthole-dev/pmbootstrap/docs/installation.rst

 Installation
 ============

-pmbootstrap runs on pretty much any Linux distribution with python3, openssl and git installed.
+pmbootstrap runs on pretty much any Linux distribution with a POSIX-shell [1]_ and python3, openssl, git installed.
 It uses Alpine Linux chroots internally to avoid installing software on the host machine.
 If you don't run Linux on your PC, see :ref:`other-os`.

 On Linux
 --------